5 Inference for simple linear regression

 (5.1)playgrounds=β0+β1 per_capita_expend+ϵ,ϵN(0,σϵ2)

-Table 5.2: Linear regression model of per capita expenditure and number of playgrounds per 10,000 residents
+Table 5.2: Linear regression model per_capita_expend and playgrounds

 term estimate std.error statistic p.value